Please find below resources for Illinois’ 17th District during continued flooding across our state.

-- Stay away from damaged areas unless your assistance has been specifically requested by police, fire, or relief organization.
+- Stay away from damaged areas unless your assistance has been requested by police, fire, or relief organization.

 - Emergency workers will be assisting people in flooded areas.
 You can help them by staying off the roads and out of the way.